-P SCAN: Press this button to listen to each of your favorite stations stored on your pushbuttons for a few seconds.
+P.SCAN: Press this button to listen to each of your favorite stations stored on your pushbuttons for a few seconds.
 The radio will scan through each of the stations stored on your pushbuttons, except those stations with weak reception.
 The AUTO TONE setting stored for that pushbutton will be automatically chosen.
-Press P SCAN or one of the pushbuttons again to stop scanning.
-P SCAN will be displayed whenever the tuner is in the P SCAN mode.
+Press P.SCAN or one of the pushbuttons again to stop scanning.
+P.SCAN will be displayed whenever the tuner is in the P.SCAN mode.
 The channel number (P1-P6) will appear momentarily just before the frequency is displayed.
+In FM mode, this function will scan through both FM1 and FM2 preset stations and FM1 or FM2 will appear on the display.